HI gas content of SDSS galaxies revealed by ALFALFA: implications for the mass-metallicity relation and the environmental dependence of HI in the local Universe: Acknowledgements

 \section{Acknowledgements}

-We thank Alessandro Sonnenfeld for helpful discussions.
-YZ acknowledges the support by the National Key Basic Research and Development Program of China (No. 2018YFA0404504), the NSFC grants 11873038 and 11621303, the National One-Thousand Youth Talent Program of China, and the STJU start-up fund (No. WF220407220).
+I thank the anonymous referee for suggestions that greatly improved the manuscript, and Alessandro Sonnenfeld for helpful discussions.
+YZ acknowledges the support by the National Key Basic Research and Development Program of China (No. 2018YFA0404504), National Science Foundation of China (11621303, 11873038), the National One-Thousand Youth Talent Program of China, and the STJU start-up fund (No. WF220407220).

 \bsp